-VWM Pages™ is a contemporary site containing a wealth of information on termite research conducted in Kruger National Park – South Africa’s premier destination, among others.
+VWM Research™ is a contemporary site containing a wealth of information on termite research conducted in Kruger National Park – South Africa’s premier destination, among others.

 I've had web presence since 1996 when the Internet was still in its infancy and largely free of commercialization (my first, primitive page is still live).
 So it started out as a bit of self-marketing (profiling), but soon became a launch-pad for the Termite Project winding up.